dynexcoin/DynexSDK/README.md

 - [Turning Neuromorphic Dynex Chips into Torch Layers]([https://github.com/dynexcoin/DynexSDK/blob/main/dynex_pytorch/example_neuromorphic_torch_layers.ipynb](https://github.com/dynexcoin/DynexSDK/blob/main/example_pytorch.ipynb))

-## Dynex scikit-learn Plugin

-This package provides a scikit-learn transformer for feature selection using the Dynex Neuromorphic Computing Platform.
-It is built to integrate seamlessly with scikit-learn, an industry-standard, state-of-the-art ML library for Python.

-The [Dynex scikit-learn Plugin](https://github.com/dynexcoin/DynexSDK/tree/main/dynex_scikit_plugin) makes it easier to use the Dynex platform for the feature selection piece of ML workflows.
-Feature selection – a key building block of machine learning – is the problem of determining a small set of the most representative characteristics to improve model training and performance in ML.
-With this new plug-in, ML developers need not be experts in optimization or hybrid solving to get the business and technical benefits of both.
-Developers creating feature selection applications can build a pipeline with scikit-learn and then embed the Dynex Platform into this workflow more easily and efficiently. ​

 ## Dynex Qiskit class

 Thanks to groundbreaking research from [Richard H. Warren](https://arxiv.org/pdf/1405.2354.pdf), it is possible to directly translate Qiskit quantum circuits into Dynex Neuromorphic chips.
 The concept behind is a direct translation of Qiskit objects, but instead of running on IBM Q, the circuits are executed on the Dynex Neuromorphic platform.
 Here is an example of a one-qubit adder circuit using this approach: